 Protect Pages and Output Tags

 (*) The general privilege, Control Outputs, is applied to every tag by default, but is not shown in any tag's Properties dialog.
-If a tag is not otherwise protected by a custom privilege of your creation, then it is protected by Control Outputs instead (not both).
-Output tags cannot be configured to have no protection.
+If a tag is not otherwise protected by a custom privilege of your creation, then it is protected by Control Outputs instead (but not both).

 These privileges are referred to as "custom privileges" because they are always custom-built for an application.
 (In earlier versions, they were known as "application privileges")